 Psychologist Arthur L. Robin, Phd, and I incorporated this “bi-directional” evidence-based knowledge to our ADHD couple-therapy model.
 See Q&A with the Experts: Adult ADHD-Focused Couple Therapy™

 We now live in the time of COVID.
 Living situations, jobs, and health are more stressed than ever and resources are restricted.
-Applications to my online group (ADHD Partner) flood in.
+Moreover, we face overwhelming numbers of social media groups and other pitches for adults with ADHD and their partners.
+How do we know what is solid—and what is hustle?
+It’s often tricky.

 Now for the little essay.